Neil Henry: Career

 In 2010, Henry was an assistant coach of the PM XIII team that played PNG.
 In 2010, Henry had a lean year as North Queensland won just five out of its 24 games, only avoiding the wooden spoon after Melbourne were stripped of its premiership points for salary cap breaches.
 In 2011, Henry was able to turn it around by winning 14 games.

 Henry was a finalist for Dally M coach of the year in 2011.

 However, on 29 July 2013, Neil Henry was informed by the North Queensland Cowboys chairman, Laurence Lancini, that his services would no longer be needed in 2014 despite the club making the finals three years in a row.

 On 28 September 2013, it was announced that the former North Queensland mentor signed with Gold Coast Titans as an assistant coach.
 He was elevated to the role of interim coach after John Cartwright tendered his resignation following a disappointing 2014 season for the club.

-On 17 August 2014, Henry coached his first game with the Gold Coast Titans in a 15-12 defeat by the Manly-Warringah Sea Eagles on the Gold Coast.
+On 17 August 2014, Henry coached his first game with the Gold Coast Titans in a 15–12 defeat by the Manly-Warringah Sea Eagles on the Gold Coast.

 On 21 August 2017, Henry was sacked from his position as head coach of the Gold Coast Titans.
 The sacking came in the wake of a highly publicised feud between Henry and the then Gold Coast player Jarryd Hayne.

 2018 saw Henry return to representative coaching, taking the Junior Kangaroos to a win over the Junior Kiwis.
-In 2019 Henry was coach of an Australia A (under 23) team which defeated a French team 62 - 4 in Wollongong.
+In 2019 Henry was coach of an Australia A (under 23) team which defeated a French team 62–4 in Wollongong.
 In 2019, Henry began work for the NRL acting as a coaching consultant.
-Henry re-joined the Queensland Sate of Origin staff in 2020 as an assistant coach to Wayne Bennett in their series win over NSW.
+Henry re-joined the Queensland State of Origin staff in 2020 as an assistant coach to Wayne Bennett in their series win over NSW.
 In 2021, he will be assistant to Paul Green.

-Television

-Henry has recently turned his hand to expert commentary on Fox Sports.